-Application of Anticoagulants in Medicine
+The Role of Anticoagulants in Medicine

 Effects of Anticoagulants

-Heparin has two mechanisms of action.
-It increases the effect of antithrombin III, our body’s strongest anticoagulant, by approx. 100 times and also plays an important role in inhibiting the coagulation factor X. As mentioned above, besides the body’s own production, many other clinical situations determine whether or not heparin is given to a patient.
-In hospitals, heparin is used as anticoagulation therapy and is administered to the body externally.
-Parenteral subcutaneous administration is frequently used for the prevention of thrombosis, which often occurs in immobile, bedridden patients after surgeries.
+Heparin increases the effect of antithrombin III, the strongest anticoagulant in the body, by approx. 100 times.
+It also plays an important role in inhibiting the coagulation factor X. As mentioned above, in addition to endogenous synthesis, the administration of heparin is dictated by other clinical scenarios.
+In hospitals, heparin is used in anticoagulation and administered externally.
+Parenteral subcutaneous administration is frequently used to prevent thrombosis, which often occurs in immobile, bedridden patients after surgeries.

-Since 2011, this drug has been approved as relapse-prevention within the European Union for patients after hip or knee replacement surgeries, strokes, pulmonary embolisms and atrial fibrillation (these indications also apply to the further listed anticoagulants).
-On average, the effect of Apixaban lasts for 12 hours and is metabolized afterward by the body.
-75% of this metabolism takes place biliary (via liver and bile) and 25% renally (via the kidneys).
-The substance is rendered harmless for the body and then excreted.
-Compared to the administration of heparin via injection, the oral administration of Apixaban is much more comfortable.
+Since 2011, apixaban has been approved for the prevention of relapse within the European Union in patients after hip or knee replacement surgery, stroke, pulmonary embolism, and atrial fibrillation.
+Other anticoagulants are also indicated for similar indications.
+On average, the effect of apixaban lasts for 12 hours and is metabolized eventually by the body, with 75% of the metabolism occurring in the biliary tree (via liver and bile) and 25% renally (via the kidneys).
+Apixaban is detoxified and then excreted.
+Compared to the injection of heparin, the oral administration of apixaban is preferred to the ease of use.

 Effects of Antiplatelets